thetuxinator/fortinet-2-elasticsearch-rsyslog/README-RSYSLOG.md

 ```
 apt install rsyslog-elasticsearch
 ```

-add a rsyslog rule like this:
+add a rsyslog rule for omelasticsearch like this

 ```
 template(name="plain-syslog" type="list" option.json="on") {